healeycodes/inkbyexample/README.md

 `make build-linux` or `make build-mac`

+The website is built to `/public`.

 <br>

-Note: the programs are written to `/tmp` to get the output.
-This can also be helpful for debugging.

-The website is built to `/public`.
+## Test

+Not a super mature test setup but you can check stdout after testing for any errors in the example programs.

+`make test-linux` or `make test-mac`

 <br>